gulpworkflow/static-starter/README.md

 ```

 ##### Step 2—Install Node Modules
-The install script will prompt you if you would like to install the node modules for the new project
+The install script will prompt if you would like to install the node modules for the new project

-*Note these are close to 200mb*
+*Keep in mind the node modules are close to 200mb*

 ##### Step 3—Enjoy
 Carry forth and make something awesome!